 Offer to provide more information or help related to that topic.
 For example, if they downloaded a guide on sales automation, you could suggest a brief call to discuss how they could apply those ideas to their team.
 Using a tool with engagement signals helps you see exactly what they’re interested in, so you can craft a follow-up that feels personal and immediately valuable.

-When a prospect goes silent
+What to do when a prospect goes silent

 We’ve all been there.
 You had a great call, sent a proposal, and then… crickets.
 When a prospect goes silent, it’s easy to assume the worst, but don’t give up too quickly.
 Send a polite, helpful reminder that brings your conversation back to the top of their inbox.
 A gentle nudge can be all it takes to reignite the discussion.